ServiceStackApps/Chat-React/README.md

 });
 ```

-to React Chat's entire application, which is itself comprised of other Components:
+to React Chat's entire application, which is itself comprised of more Components:

 ```js
 var ChatApp = React.createClass({